elviorodriguez/MultimerMapper/README.md

 # What is MultimerMapper?
 It is a computational tool for the integration, analysis and visualization of AlphaFold interaction landscapes.

+It is still under active development...
+So, keep an eye on it.

 # What can I do with MultimerMapper?
 - Automatic/semi-automatic/manual domain detection
 - Protein-protein interaction (PPI) prediction